Docs

 Administrator, Editor, Author, Contributor and Subscriber.

-When users are created in the realsmartcloud, default roles are automatically assigned:
+When users are created in the realsmart these default roles are automatically assigned to Wordpress:

 • realsmart admin → WordPress Administrator